TREK Tanudan: Immersing in Kalinga's Rich Culture

 Before the actual outreach, we conducted a reconnaissance mission.
 Based on recommendations from friends in Kalinga, we targeted the village of Lobo.
 My co-founder, Jong, accompanied me on this recon.

-The trucks available for the journey were substantial, indicative of the challenging terrain they would navigate.
+The trucks available for the journey were huge, indicative of the challenging terrain they would navigate.

 The first part of the trip was easy, with only a few rough roads and really magnificent views of the hills and mountains of Tabuk.
 After three hours, we had a stopover at Seet, in a place locals call Jollibee.